lucastheisen/jsch-nio/README.md

 There is a lot more it can do, so take a look at the unit tests for more examples.

+# New in Version 0.1.7
+The requirement to specify the `defaultSessionFactory` in the environment has been removed.
+You can now grab your `FileSystem` like this:

+    try (FileSystem sshfs = FileSystems.newFileSystem(
+        new URI( "ssh.unix://" + hostname + "/home/joe", Collections.EMPTY_MAP )) {
+        Path path = sshfs.getPath( "afile" ); // refers to /home/joe/afile
+        try (InputStream inputStream = path.getFileSystem().provider().newInputStream( path )) {
+            // do something with inputStream...
+        }
+    }

+This is due to the fact that `DefaultSessionFactory` has some fine defaults.
+Specifically, the username, port, known hosts, and identity values.
+For the details on how they are set, see the javadoc.
+Furthermore, the username, hostname, and port can all be overridden by the `URI` used in the `FileSystems.newFileSystem` method.

 # Groovy Example
 For all of you who want to use this library in a groovy app, the `GroovyClassLoader` may make things _slightly_ more difficult.
 To that end, here is a fully working example: